ewpratten/HowToComputer/README.md

 ## Introduction
 This is partially a school project but mostly for me to learn about how computers work at the machine code level.
 <br><br>
 A little bit of important information going in to this is, as of the time of me starting this document (Monday, December 4, 2017) I do not know anything about x86-64 assembly or computer architecture.
-I also have no experience in *lua* and didn't even know that I could get it from [AUR](https://www.archlinux.org/packages/extra/x86_64/lua/) (Arch linux User Repository) until a few days before starting this document.
+I also have no experience in *lua* and didn't even know that I could get it from Arch linux User Repository ([AUR](https://www.archlinux.org/packages/extra/x86_64/lua/)) until a few days before starting this document.
 <br><br>
 Most of the examples will be shown at four levels.
-First level, an example of what the user sees (ex. a window with a button) that I will call the **User** level.
-Second level, there will be an example of the underlying code in a high level, fourth generation, interpreted language.
+First level will show an example of what the user sees (ex. a window with a button) that I will call the **User** level.
+Second level will show an example of the underlying code in a high level, fourth generation, interpreted language.
 I have chosen Python because of its simplicity and flexibility.
-Third level, there will be an example in C / C++ , Lastly, there will be an example in [**machine code**](https://en.wikipedia.org/wiki/Machine_code), specifically x86-64 assembly.
-I chose assembly because is a good way of showing what is happening on the computer at the lowest level.
+Third level will show an example in C / C++ .
+Lastly, there will be an example in [**machine code**](https://en.wikipedia.org/wiki/Machine_code), specifically x86-64 assembly.
+I chose assembly because it is a good way of showing what is happening on the computer at the lowest level.
 Computers directly read the instructions from assembly.
 This is different from interpreted and compiled languages because there is no layer in between the code and the computer.
 With a compiled language, the compiler turns the code into instructions.
 <br><br>
 An important detail to note is that all of the projects are designed for a **linux** system running on a **x86-64** based CPU.
 The examples may work on other operating systems, but have **not been tested** by me.

 ## Hello, world!

-These tutorials should start from the simplest example first.
-It is tradition to print the phrase **"Hello, world!"** as the first thing when learning a new programming language, so that is the example I will proceed with.
+It is tradition to print the phrase *"Hello, world!"* as the first thing when learning a new programming language, so that is the example I will proceed with.

 ### User
-At the User Level, all you will see is the phrase **"Hello, world!"** printed on your screen or terminal.
+At the User Level, all you will see is the phrase *"Hello, world!"* printed on your screen or terminal.
 Here is a screenshot of the output of a simple *"Hello, world!"* script in Python: <br>
 ![alt text](https://raw.githubusercontent.com/Ewpratten/HowToComputer/master/img/python-hello.png "What the user sees")
 <br>
 The extra text at the top exists because the program does not clear the screen before executing.